 Best Value Product: Gorilla Super Glue Gel

 If you want a good-quality epoxy to quickly and easily fix minor shoe damage, Gorilla Glue is for you.
-While it’s not very flexible, it will spot repair most common shoe issues.
+While it’s not very flexible, it will spot repair the most common shoe issues.
 It’s cheap and thus affordable for most people, making it a shoe glue you can use to fix other items around the house.

 Don’t get frustrated with shoe glues that promise results but don’t deliver.
-Using one of the glues on this list will make sure your shoe’s soles remain attached, the holes stay plugs, and your shoes are wearable for years to come.
+Using one of the glues on this list will make sure your shoe’s soles remain attached, the holes stay plugged, and your shoes are wearable for years to come.